getmagic/getmagic.github.io/README.md

 # getmagic.github.io
 The website was made from a template

 The Folders that begin with "Mentee" (ie "MenteeAlineGarcia", "MenteeAnjali") are their code.
-They were taken from Ritu's google drive.
+They were taken from my mom's google drive.
 These folders are linked inside the ".html" files.**

 For the css folder, Ruchi only edited the "style.css" file.
 The rest was imported from the template or github.io.